London Irish Amateur

 London Irish Amateur Rugby Football Club, also known as London Irish Wild Geese, is an amateur English rugby union club based in Sunbury-on-Thames, Surrey, who play their rugby in Regional 2 Thames– a league at tier 6 of the English rugby union system – following their relegation from London & South East Premier at the end of the 2019–20 season.
-They are the amateur team of London Irish and play at Hazelwood.
+They are the amateur team of former professional team London Irish and play at Hazelwood.